ministryofjustice/mkdocs-tech-docs-template/docs/setup/README.md

 - a device with permissions to install new packages
 - Python 3 and Pip installed on your device
-- GitHub account with [a configured SSH key][gh_ssh]
-- GitHub repository to store your documentation (see [GitHub's documentation][gh_newRepo] for instructions)
+- a remote repository to store your documentation, for example on GitHub

 You should also be comfortable writing content in Markdown, and using the Git workflow to push your changes to a repository.

 ## Install MKDocs TDT

-The MkDocs TDT publishes as a Python package, so you can use pip to install it.
-In your terminal, navigate to the directory you want to install the template and run the following:
+The MkDocs TDT is a Python package so you use pip to install it.
+In your terminal, navigate to the directory you want to install the template in and run the following:

 ```
 pip install mkdocs-tech-docs-template